 - Composers: Scores of two of your compositions and if possible a recording of these works.
 Indicate performance history if applicable.
 Compositions submitted should have been completed no more than five years prior to the application deadline.

-- Music researchers: Two to three essays/papers whose topics are closely related to your residency project at The Banff Centre.
-If published, it is recommended to indicate the date of publication as well as the periodical(s) it has been published in.
+- Music researchers: Two to three essays/papers whose topics are closely related to your residency project at Banff Centre.
+If published, it is recommended to indicate the date of the essay/paper's publication as well as the periodical(s) it is published in.

-- If you are applying as an ensemble, the ensemble leader must complete both the online application form (including $60 processing fee) and a SlideRoom application.
+- If you are applying as an ensemble, the ensemble leader must complete both the online application form (including $65 processing fee) and a SlideRoom application.
 Please submit only one SlideRoom application per group.
-There will be a $35 registration fee of each member upon acceptance to the program
+There will be a $35 registration fee of each member upon acceptance to the program.